Code-Platoon-Curriculum/curriculum/3-Data-Structures/1-computer-memory-big-o/README.md

 ## TLO's (Testable Learning Objectives)

+### Complexity Analysis

 - Able to analyze Big-O of simple programs using arrays and other primitive data structures for:
   - O(n) programs
   - O(n^2) programs
   - O(1) programs

 ## ELO's (Elective Learning Objectives)

+### Complexity Analysis

 - Able to explain the basic idea of complexity analysis: Time complexity, space complexity.
 - Able to explain what Big-O is and why it matters.

+### Recursion

+- Able to explain what recursion is and what a base case is.
+- Able to explain what the call stack is.

+### Data Structures

+#### Computer Memory
 - Able to explain the basics of how computers store things in memory.
 - Able to explain what an Array is, and explain to them why a JS array is not a real Array.

+#### Trees
+- Able to give at least one real-world use case of a Tree data structure.
+- Able to explain the difference between a Tree and a Binary Tree.
+- Some familiarity with implementing a Binary Tree.